 And what better way to start a nice meal than having delicious jams and liqueurs obtained from fruits and berries such as the strawberry or the blackthorn.
 I'll be waiting in the next room where we’ll discover the bark’s secrets in the next point of the audioguide.

 22. The Farmhouse.
 The room of the bark

 In this room we’ll see the traditional uses and implementations of holm oak’s and cork oak’s bark.

 Look at the two mannequins that are next to the livestock’s drinking trough.
 They are dressed in leather garments and accessories, hand-crafted from cattle’s fur which frequent Cabañeros National Park.
 In this tanning process was used the bark from Holm oaks’ branches.
 Rich in tannin was considered the perfect natural tanning which avoided the fur decomposition.
-Let’s talk now about another bark’s traditional use.
+Let’s listen now to the audioguide talking about another bark’s traditional use.

 Even today, as it has been happening for centuries, still exist one of the most interesting traditional activities in the Spanish mountains: the uncorking.
 Do you know what is it about?
 What does this word sound like to you?
 I’m sure you've guessed it.
 It’s the manual and handmade removal of cork oak’s bark to obtain cork.
 On the video screen, on the right wall, you can watch the uncorking process.